Our blogs

 Maths – please ask your child what their times tables target is and help them practise this in order for them to progress.

-Spellings words with an ‘or’ sound spelt ‘au’.
+Spellings words with an ‘ant’ sound.
 We will look at these in more detail in school next week, they should be practised at home, ready for the test on Friday.

 Don’t forget the children have a big list of Common Exception words to learn, these can be practised each week to push your child further.
-You should all have received a sheet with these words on by now, I have highlighted the words that your child wrote correct in a spelling test before Christmas.
+You should all have received a sheet with these words on by now, I have highlighted the words that your child spelled correctly in the spelling test before Christmas.
 This will give you an indication of how well they are remembering these spellings.
 We will be assessing the children on these words before Easter.

 Sumdog challenges